ml-2/purevec/README.md

 (pvec/tostring pvec) :: Converts a pvec to a string.
 This does not work recursively.

+(pvec/toprettystring pvec) :: Converts a pvec to a string, pretty printing its elements.
+This does not work recursively.

+(pvec/prin pvec) :: Prints a persistent vector without a trailing newline.
+This does not work recursively.

+(pvec/print pvec) :: Prints a persistent vector.
+This does not work recursively.

 (pvec/pp pvec) :: Pretty-prints a persistent vector.
 This does not work recursively.
 ```